-This course provides further development in the use of graphic software as applied to more challenging graphic problems in a Macintosh environment.
+This course provides further development in the use of graphic software as applied to more challenging problems in a Macintosh environment.
 The process of developing design discipline will be emphasized.
-Usually taught concurrently with AR 318.
-Prerequisite: AR 318.
+Pre-requisite: AR 318.
 1:5:3

 AR 341 Photography II